d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 [Released](https://github.com/rsyncOSX/rcloneosx/releases/tag/v2.0.0rc) 31 October 2019.

+There is one known bug in the rc: dont start quick backup from the restore view, it will not start or close the view.
+It will be fixed within a couple of days.

 The release candidate is **signed and notarized**.
 The major changes in the release candidate are:

 - the restore part is refactored